OPR-group-BNITM/vimop/README.md

 - write this README :)
 - test if classification file exists?
-- gzip files when writing to results (e.g. cleaned fastq)
-  - also in between to keep work small?

 - assembly
   - input coverage parameter that determines the number of reads sampled